-PJM will continue to schedule system generation based upon the Two Pass methodology and generator owner's individual bids.
-If PJM has particular concerns over units deemed critical to current or future system conditions, then PJM will initiate individual communications with the members responsible for those units.
+- PJM will continue to schedule system generation based upon the Two Pass methodology and generator owner's individual bids.
+If PJM has particular concerns over units deemed critical to current or future system conditions, then PJM will initiate individual communications with the members responsible for those units. - For long-duration extreme events that may cause wide-scale fuel disruptions, as outlined in Section 3.5, PJM may adjust "Resource Limited Unit" reporting time-frame and minimum run time requirements to place additional Resource Limited Resources into the Maximum Emergency Category.

-If PJM asks a unit to operate differently then what was accepted in the day ahead market (in order to conserve the unit's current fuel), then this unit would be paid its lost opportunity cost for the accepted hours that it was not run.
+If PJM asks a unit to operate differently then what was accepted in the day ahead market (in order to conserve the unit's run hours due to resource limitations), then this unit would be paid its lost opportunity cost for the accepted hours that it was not run.
 (Reference PJM Operating Agreement, Section 3.2.3, (e), (f)).